Problem setter's handbook

 Submissions are always executed in the context of a programming problem.
-The service is responsible for verifying the correctness of the submission as a solution to a given problem.
+The Sphere Engine service is responsible for submission correctness verification as a solution to a given problem.

-Verification of correctness is carried out by executing the submission.
-The program is executed using input data that are a part of the programming problem.
-The execution of the program generates, among others, output data.
-At the end, the so-called judge (a program that is part of the programming problem) compares the generated output data with the reference output data (also part of the problem).
+Correctness verification is carried out through submission execution.
+The program is executed using input data that is a part of the programming problem.
+The execution of the program generates, among other outputs, output data.
+As a final step, the so-called judge (a program that is part of the programming problem) compares the generated output data with the reference output data (also part of the problem).
 The effect of the comparison is a verdict determining whether the submission correctly solves the programming problem.

 The diagram below illustrates the above scheme of how the system works (click to enlarge):